arti-cat/py_command_suite/README.md

 ---

-**The Python Command Suite transforms Python development in Claude Code with modern tooling, intelligent context sharing, and comprehensive workflow integration.
-Start with `/project-prime` to analyze your project and unlock the full potential of AI-assisted Python development.**
+**The Python Command Suite implements advanced context engineering for Python development in Claude Code.
+Start with `/prime base` to establish focused project context and experience the benefits of the R&D framework for scalable, efficient AI-assisted development.**